Mondays, 10-11am and by appointment

 Jimmy Yu (Ph.D.
 '08, Princeton University, Department of Religion) teaches courses in Chinese religious traditions, with an emphasis in Buddhism and Daoism.
 His research interests include the history of the body in Chinese religions, Buddhist material culture, Chan/Zen Buddhisms, and popular religious movements within the broader context of fifteenth to seventeenth centuries China.
 Dr. Yu is also a grant committee advisor of the Sheng Yen Education Foundation Grant for Ph.D.
 Dissertation Research on Modern Chinese Buddhism, the editor for the Journal of Chinese Buddhist Studies, and the Sheng Yen Series in Chinese Buddhism through Columbia University Press.

-His first book, Sanctity and Self-Inflicted Violence in Chinese Religions, 1500-1700 (Oxford University Press, 2012), explores self-inflicted violence as an essential and sanctioned part of premodern Chinese culture.
-He examines a wide range of practices, including blood writing, filial body-slicing, chastity mutilations and suicides, ritual exposure, and self-immolation, arguing that each practice was public, scripted, and a signal of cultural expectations.
-Individuals engaged in acts of self-inflicted violence to exercise power and to affect society, by articulating moral values, reinstituting order, forging new social relations, and protecting against the threat of moral ambiguity.
+His first book, Sanctity and Self-Inflicted Violence in Chinese Religions, 1500-1700 (Oxford University Press, 2012), is a groundbreaking contribution to scholarship on bodily practices in late imperial China that explores self-inflicted violence as an essential and sanctioned part of premodern Chinese culture.
+Specifically, the book examines the practices of blood writing, filial body-slicing, chastity mutilations, ritual exposure, and self-immolation, and argues that each practice was public and scripted, aiming to exercise a moral-religious power that negotiate sociopolitical relations.
 Self-inflicted violence was intelligible both to the person doing the act and to those who viewed and interpreted it, regardless of the various religions of the period.
-This book is a groundbreaking contribution to scholarship on bodily practices in late imperial China, challenging preconceived ideas about analytic categories of religion, culture, and ritual in the study of Chinese religions.

 Research and Teaching Interests